-According to the American Red Cross, other conditions that may make you ineligible to donate blood include:
+According to the American Red Cross, other conditions that may make you ineligible to donate blood, if only temporarily, include:

 - Bleeding conditions.
 If you have a bleeding condition, you may be eligible to give blood as long as you don’t have any issues with blood clotting and you aren’t taking blood thinners.

 - Cancer.
-Your eligibility depends on the type of cancer.
-Talk to your doctor before donating blood.
+Your eligibility depends on the type of cancer you have.
+Talk with your doctor before donating blood.

 - Dental or oral surgery.
-You may be eligible three days after surgery.
+You may be eligible 3 days after surgery.

 - Heart attack, heart surgery, or angina.
-You’re ineligible for six months after any.
+You’re ineligible for at least 6 months after any of these events.

 - Immunizations.
 Immunization rules vary.
 You may be eligible 4 weeks after vaccines for measles, mumps, and rubella (MMR), chickenpox, and shingles.
-You may be eligible 2 weeks after a COVID-19 vaccine, 21 days after a hepatitis B vaccine and 8 weeks after a smallpox vaccine.
+You may be eligible 2 weeks after a COVID-19 vaccine, 21 days after a hepatitis B vaccine, and 8 weeks after a smallpox vaccine.

 - Infections.
 You may be eligible 10 days after ending an antibiotic injection treatment.

 - International travel.
 Travel to certain countries may make you temporarily ineligible.
-Talk to your doctor before donating blood.
+Talk with your doctor before donating blood.

 - Intravenous (IV) drug use.
-You’re not eligible if you’ve ever used IV drugs without a prescription, you should wait 3 months before donating blood.
+If you’ve used IV drugs without a prescription, you should wait 3 months before donating blood.

 - Malaria.
-You may be eligible three years after treatment for malaria or 12 months after traveling somewhere that malaria is common.
+You may be eligible 3 years after treatment for malaria or 3 months after traveling to a place where malaria is common.

 - Pregnancy.
-You’re ineligible during pregnancy, but may be eligible six weeks after giving birth.
+You’re ineligible during pregnancy but may be eligible 6 weeks after giving birth.

-- Sexually transmitted diseases, such as syphilis and gonorrhea.
-You may be eligible one year after treatment for certain STIs ends.
+- Syphilis and gonorrhea.
+You may be eligible 3 months after treatment for these sexually transmitted infections (STIs) ends.

 - Tuberculosis.
 You may be eligible once the tuberculosis infection is successfully treated.

 - Zika virus.
 You may be eligible 120 days after you last experienced symptoms of the Zika virus.

-The minimum requirements for donating blood are that you must:
+The minimum requirements for donating blood in the United States are that you must:

-- be at least 17 years old (or 16 years old, in some locations, if you have consent from a parent or guardian
+- be at least 17 years old (or 16 years old, in some locations, if you have consent from a parent or guardian)

 - weigh at least 110 pounds (49.89 kilograms)